NahomBefekadu/Dendron/vault/Problems.md

 7. Tree BFS/DFS
 8. Two Heaps
 9. Subsets
-10. Modified Binary Search
+10. Binary Search
 11. Top K Elements
 12. K-Way Merge
 13. Topological Sort

+- If you have a problem with sorted arrays/linked lists and need to find a set of elements: **Two Pointers**.
+- If you have a problem with arrays/linked list and and need to find /calculate something among subarrays/sublists: **Sliding Window**.
+- if you have a problem with cyclic arrays/linked lists: **Fast & Slow Pointers**.
+- If you have a problem which deals with intervals (overlapping/merging): **Merge Intervals**.
+- If you have a problem with arrays and a given range and asked to find missing elements etc..: **Cyclic Sort**.
+- If you have a problem with linked list and asked to reverse nodes: **In-Place Reversal of Linked Lists**.
+- If you have a problem with traversing a tree like structure in a level/depth order: **Breadth First Search**.
+- If you have a problem requiring exploring depth of a path, etc.. : **Depth First Search**.
+- If you have a problem where it can be divided into two parts(min and max): **Two Heaps**.
+- If you have a problem involving permutations/combinations of elements: **Subsets(efficient BFS)**.
+- If you have a problem with sorted array/linkedlist/matrix and need to find a specific element: **Binary Search**.
+- If you have a problem involving solving same problems repeatedly(dynamic): **Dynamic Programming(Knapsack)**.
+- If you have a problem involving bits or finding missing numbers: **Bitwise XOR**.
+- If you have a problem involving finding a linear order of elements that depend on each other: **Topological Sort**.
+- if you have a problem with sorted list of arrays: **K-way Merge**.
+- if you have a problem involving finding the top/smallest/frequent k elements in a set: **Top K Elements**.

 ## Other Strategies

-Array and String We can use two pointers, HashMap and HashSet.
+- Array and String We can use two pointers, HashMap and HashSet.

-If problem involves something where an array is sorted, we can use either a binary search or two pointer method.
+- If problem involves something where an array is sorted, we can use either a binary search or two pointer method.

-If it involves a linked list we can use a two pointer approach
+- If it involves a linked list we can use a two pointer approach

-If it involves a Tree or a Graph we can use DFS, and BFS
+- If it involves a Tree or a Graph we can use DFS, and BFS

----

-if problem asks for (Frequency/counter/duplicates/common string) think about using maps
+- if problem asks for (Frequency/counter/duplicates/common string) think about using maps

-if problem asks for (Top/ Least K Items) think about using Heap
+- if problem asks for (Top/ Least K Items) think about using Heap

-if problem asks for (Maximum/minimum/subarray/subs etc..) think about using Dynamic Programming
+- if problem asks for (Maximum/minimum/subarray/subs etc..) think about using Dynamic Programming

-if problem asks for (Permutation/Subsets) think about using Back Tracking
+- if problem asks for (Permutation/Subsets) think about using Back Tracking

-if problem asks for (Recursion is prohibited) think about using Stack
+- if problem asks for (Recursion is prohibited) think about using Stack

-if problem asks for (common String) think about using Map or Trie
+- if problem asks for (common String) think about using Map or Trie